 Manage & Monitor a Brand Identity

-After a company has established and launched a new brand identity, it’s important to manage and monitor the evolution.
-Like a person, a brand’s personification will ebb and flow with customer interactions, market shifts and growth of the company.
+After a company has established and launched a new brand identity, it’s important to manage and monitor its evolution.
+Like a person, a brand’s personification will ebb and flow with customer interactions, market shifts, and the growth of the company.
 It takes a lot of care to ensure customers receive the same consistent pattern messages across multiple platforms with continually changing information.

-Communicating the Brand Identity is a never ending task and should become a ritual.
-Your vision, purpose, mission and core values should be in written form, but these should be a ritualistic, almost repetitious communication from leadership staff.
+Communicating the Brand Identity is a never-ending task and should become a ritual.
+Your vision, purpose, mission, and core values should be in written form, but these should be ritualistic, almost repetitious communication from leadership staff.
 Your foundation should be verbally communicated as much as possible.
 For all marketing, sales and advertising use the style guide as the gospel.
-Overtime, updates and iterations will take place, but demand strict adherence to all internal and external marketing personnel to ensure your brand is presented as it should be.
+Over time, updates and iterations will take place, but demand strict adherence to all internal and external marketing personnel to ensure your brand is presented as it should be.

 As the old adage goes “we can only control how we’re presented, not how we’re perceived.”
 But with the proper brand identity, we can do our damnedest to be the exception.